Decision-dependent Robust Charging Infrastructure Planning for Light-duty Truck Electrification at Industrial Sites: Introduction

-All the aforementioned work about charging infrastructure planning and scheduling is presented in Table \ref{tab:literature_review}.
-Compared to these works, our paper makes the following contributions: \begin{itemize} \item We developed a two-stage EV charger planning model that optimizes the charger location, quantity, type, and scheduling.
-The model introduces a scheduling-with-abandonment formulation that reflects the industrial site’s strict operational rules and captures the impacts of overnight parking, range anxiety, and waiting times on the charging scheduling. \item We developed a decision-dependent uncertainty set to capture the variability in parking durations and their differences across charger types (i.e., slow and fast chargers).
-Although decision-dependent robust optimization models are typically nonlinear, we demonstrated that the proposed affine dependence on the binary charging decision can be linearized, allowing the problem to be formulated as a MILP. \item Considering the high computation cost of the scheduling problem over a long optimization horizon, we designed a `fix-and-optimize' heuristic method to forecast parking intervals with high charging demands in the scheduling.
-Using the representative days or iterative planning by month, the model achieves an optimality gap of less than 0.1\% within a reasonable computation time under four uncertainty scenarios. \end{itemize}
+All the aforementioned work on charging infrastructure planning and scheduling is summarized in Table~\ref{tab:literature_review}.
+Compared with these works, our paper makes the following contributions: \begin{itemize} \item We develop an integrated charger planning and scheduling model that optimizes charger locations, quantities, and types, and jointly determines schedules given the selected infrastructure.
+The model introduces a scheduling-with-abandonment formulation that reflects the industrial site's strict operational rules and captures the impacts of overnight parking, range anxiety, and waiting times. \item We develop a feature-based, decision-dependent uncertainty set to capture the variability of charging durations and their dependence on charging decisions.
+Leveraging ML techniques and contextual information, we restructure time--zone features to preserve the calendar effects of truck trips and group parking durations to efficiently set the bounds of the uncertainty sets.

+\item Given the limited discussion in the literature on dependency assumptions in decision-dependent uncertainty problems, we distinguish between two cases in which charging duration depends on either \textit{instantaneous} charging decisions or \textit{cluster-level} expected charging decisions.
+We derive tractable reformulations for both cases and discuss the resulting outcomes and managerial implications. \item Considering the high computational cost of solving the scheduling problem over a long optimization horizon, we design a ``fix-and-optimize'' heuristic to forecast parking intervals with potentially high charging demand.
+Using representative days or a rolling horizon, the model achieves an optimality gap of less than 0.1\% within a reasonable computation time under different scenarios. \end{itemize}